Skip to main content

 Segmentation does not have to be complicated.
 Start with three or four groups: new visitors, regular attendees, volunteers, and ministry leaders.
 Most church management platforms let you tag contacts this way.
 Once you have those segments, you can tailor the message.
 New visitors get a welcome sequence.
 Volunteers get scheduling updates.
 Ministry leaders get planning resources.
 Everyone gets what is relevant to them.

 The same principle that makes understanding your church's digital strengths valuable applies here: you need to know your audience before you can communicate with them effectively.
+This approach is also key when Crafting Your Church's Brand Story: Attracting New Visitors Through Authentic Identity, ensuring your message resonates with those you aim to reach.

 Church communications team brainstorming together around a table in a casual church lounge